oamg/leapp-supplements/CONTRIBUTING.md

 ```

 #### Running the containerized tests
 The [Makefile](./Makefile) includes targets for running the tests inside the container.
-Each simple target has equivilant targets with a suffix of the environment, such as `test-rhel8` or `lint-rhel7`:
+Each simple target has equivalent targets with a suffix of the environment, such as `test-rhel8` or `lint-rhel7`:
 ```bash
 make test-rhel8
 ```